avaframe/AvaFrame/docs/moduleAna4Stats.rst

 * path to avalanche directory with simulation result peak files
 * configuration settings for probability analysis
-* configuration settings used for avalanche simulations
+* computational module used to perform avalanche simulations
+* optional parameter dictionary used to filter simulations
 * optional input directory with simulation result peak files

 Outputs